-Fig. S17.
+Supplementary Fig. 17.
 SET kinetics measurement.
 This figure shows temporal current response under applied pulse voltage.
 The tSET (width of the black arrow) is defined as the time difference between the half of the SET pulse rising edge and the half of the SET current rising edge.